 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 I admit that have been wanting to write this article for a while.
 There’s so much information out there about the benefits of raw maca root.
-And I wanted to give you some additional information that it not as readily available.
+And I wanted to give you some additional information that is not as readily available.
 This way you can make a more informed decision about whether or not maca is right for you.
-I began researching maca powder last year after hearing about the benefits in a seminar.
+I began researching maca powder last year after hearing about the benefits of it in a seminar.
 It seemed like a great “superfood” and lots of people in the natural health realm were talking about how great it was.
 It made me curious to learn more.

 Maca is a cruciferous root vegetable that grows in the heart of the Andes Mountains.
 These days it is considered an Andean superfood.
 People are popping capsules and mixing maca powder into their smoothies daily.

-Some of the reported benefits of maca powderinclude: hormone balancing, increased libido, increased fertility, boosted immune system, increased energy and stamina.
+Some of the reported benefits of maca powder include: hormone balancing, increased libido, increased fertility, boosted immune system, increased energy and stamina.

 And some who take maca powder do experience these benefits

 Modern Peruvians prize maca roots.
 The raw roots can be stored for many months or are dried and ground.
 The raw roots are either roasted or boiled (like what you would do with a potato).
-Roots that have been dried are boiled, and then combined with milk to make a porridge or pudding.
+Roots that have been dried are boiled and then combined with milk to make a porridge or pudding.

 But maca root is never consumed raw!

-As a cruciferous vegetable, maca can cause problems with thyroid.
+As a cruciferous vegetable, maca can cause problems with the thyroid.
 Those with thyroid problems and those who are on thyroid medication should avoid maca because it can interfere with the effectiveness of thyroid medications.
 It can also cause or aggravate existing thyroid conditions.

 Because maca interacts with the hormones, it can actually cause hormonal imbalance.
-Along with this, many experience hot flashes, headaches, water retention, bloating and acne breakouts.
+Along with this, many experience hot flashes, headaches, water retention, bloating, and acne breakouts.